 Overview

-Below, I am first going to give a brief introduction of myself, and then I am going to give a brief overview of all articles that I have written so far in the series.
+Below, I am first going to give a brief overview of all articles that I have written so far in the series.
 If you just want to move on to the first articles of the series, you can go directly to the first article, the intricate pattern of the brain: the neuron and its synapses, or, if you already know what neurons and synaptic plasticity are, you can skip to the intricate pattern of the brain: the micro memory.
+At the end, I will tell a bit about myself.

 The intricate pattern of the brain

-Below I have written a short summary of all the articles in the series, followed by a link.
-I would advise you to read them in order, as the articles are written with the assumptions that readers have read the previous articles.
+I have written a short summary of all the articles in the series, followed by a link, down below.
+I would advise you to read the articles in order, as the articles are written with the assumptions that readers have read the previous articles.

 The neuron and its synapses